Skip to content

 • Timing: 30 minutes after “Upload documentation” completes

-• Content includes request details and attached documentation
+• Content includes all the request details plus attached docs

 Automations > Examples